Sekforde Arms, EC1R 0HA

 - noon-11pm Mon-Sun

-Note: According to the Feb/Mar 2014 issue of London Drinker magazine, Young's have relinquished the lease of the Sekforde Arms, and although it remains open under temporary managament, it's likely to close and be converted to a restaurant.
+According to the Feb/Mar 2014 issue of London Drinker magazine, Young's have relinquished the lease of the Sekforde Arms, and although it remains open under temporary management, it's likely to close and be converted to a restaurant.
+On Kat's visit in August 2014 it was still open and pretty much unchanged from the description below.

 This old corner pub is pleasingly untouched by Young's trend for refurbishing, aside from having bare wood floors.
 It's a small corner site, with some tables opposite the bar and larger ones hidden by some pillars towards the back.
 There are tables outside on the street, and there's an upstairs room as well.
 On our Friday visit in August 2012 it was busy without being overcrowded.